pulumi/pulumi-self-hosted-installers/ecs-hosted/go/README.md

     smtpUsername - SMTP username.
     smtpPassword - SMTP password.
     smtpGenericSender - Email to be used for sending emails from Pulumi API.

     enablePrivateLoadBalancerAndLimitEgress - boolean - if enabled, internal NLB will be deployed into private subnets and ECS Service Security Groups will have their public internet access (0.0.0.0/0) removed.
 Note: this additional NLB will use the same ACM certificate provided.

     logType - Type of logs to be used.
-Default is no logging. logArgs - Arguments provided to log configuration.
+Default is no logging.
+Options include `awslogs` for CloudWatch Logs and `opensearch` for AWS OpenSearch. logArgs - Arguments provided to log configuration.
 See Logging section below.

     imagePrefix - Prefix which will be prepended to the Pulumi images.
 Eg- pulumi/service:some-tag will become imagePrefixpulumi/Service:some-tag.
     ```

     **Note: below configuration values are examples.
 Provide your own.**

     ### Set Configuration Values

     ```bash
     pulumi config set aws:region us-west-2
     pulumi config set baseStackReference myorg/infrastructure/my-stack # NOTE: in the case of self-hosted S3 backend, use the stack name for the infrastructure stack